-RE: 722-732 Discovery Street Rezoning Application
+RE: 722-732 Discovery Street Development Permit Application

-We are pleased to provide this revised Letter to the Mayor to accompany the Rezoning Application for 722-732 Discovery Street.
+We are pleased to provide this revised Letter to the Mayor to accompany the Development Permit Application for 722-732 Discovery Street.
 A letter was previously submitted to Council on September 14, 2022 seeking a combined Rezoning and Development Permit.
 Since the original submission and subsequent direction received from the COTW meeting on October 6, 2022, the Applicant has elected to separate the Rezoning and Development Permit applications.
+A letter was included in the rezoning application submission which was received by the City of Victoria on March 02, 2023.
 This separation is expected to help expedite the overall schedule and delivery of this essential supportive housing to some of the City's most vulnerable residents.
 More specifically: